Logo

 Therapy Activities for ADHD That Actually Improve Attention

 Short, structured practice builds attention more reliably than “trying harder.”
-Aim for brief, frequent reps (2–5 minutes, many times daily).
+These ADHD focus exercises work best when done in brief, consistent bursts (2–5 minutes, multiple times daily).

 Attention Builders (8–16)